PostHog/posthog.com/contents/blog/planning-a-company-offsite.md

 In large companies, offsite planning is centralized within the People or Operations teams, but this isn’t possible in many early-stage startups.
 This guide is for those small to medium startups who need a little help, and includes a few tips and tricks I’ve learned over a decade of organizing team retreats.

-> Grace McKenzie is the Operations Manager at PostHog, where she tackles any and all back office projects that help build the scaffolding we need as our company scales.
+> Grace McKenzie is the Operations Manager at PostHog.
+She tackles any and all back office projects that help build the scaffolding we need as our company scales.
 In her spare time, you can find her on the rugby pitch playing flanker or at her local billiards hall practicing her 8-ball breaks.

 ## It starts with a really good checklist